MSE250/Plotting-Guidebook-for-MSE-250/README.md

 In this guidebook, we'll empower students with no prior experience in Matlab or Python to swiftly acquire the plotting skills needed for your MSE250 lab reports.

-I've made an effort to keep each video concise (30 sec ~ 3 mins), ensuring you get the information you need before running out of patience.

 ## Which platform is easier?
 In my opinion, Matlab tends to be more user-friendly for those who are just starting out.